sparameswaran/airway-shipment-orchestrator/README.md

 ## Monitoring

 Use CloudWatch Dashboard to monitor the various metrics emitted from API Gateway, SQS, Lambda, DynamoDB, Step Functions.
-Create a new dashboard in CloudWatch and just add a sample widget for any metric.
-Then use the provided sample dashboard template: `testing/dashboard.json` template, edit the <AWS_REGION> and <AWS_ACCOUNT_ID> with valid actual values and then replace the newly created dashboard with this customized one using the `Actions` -> `View/edit source` option in Dashboard.
+Create a new dashboard in CloudWatch.
+Create a copy of the sample dashboard template from `testing/dashboard.json` and edit the `<AWS_REGION>` and `<AWS_ACCOUNT_ID>` with valid actual region and AWS account values and then import it into the newly created dashboard using the `Actions` -> `View/edit source` option in Dashboard.
+Overwrite the empty widget/content with the newly edited template contents and save it to apply the changes.
 ![](imgs/Dashboard.png)

 ## Cleanup